Sign up to our Newsletter

 Before you begin applying to law school, you’ll have to write the LSAT.
 This exam is an essential part of the admissions process and will be weighed heavily in the admissions committee’s decision.

-Figure out what your target score is by researching the admission requirements of your top choices and create an effective study plan that will help you reach this score.
+Figure out what your target score is by researching the admission requirements of your top choices and creating an effective study plan that will help you reach this score.
 Since the LSAT is notorious for being difficult, you should give yourself an adequate amount of time to study for it.

 The majority of students write the LSAT during the summer of their sophomore or junior year to ensure they have enough time to retake the LSAT if necessary.